 All these things can make your tooth structure week.
 To prevent the condition from getting worse, your dental expert might place a dental crown.

-Crowns in sharjah are basically comprised of a cap for a damaged tooth.
+Crowns are basically comprised of a cap for a damaged tooth.
 It can be made from a variety of materials that mostly include:

 Well, after a thorough examination during the first visit to your dental expert, your dentist will probably be evaluating your case in particular and would probably be guiding you on the possible treatments.

-Generally, some of the most common causes you might be needing for a dental crowns in sharjah include:
+Generally, some of the most common causes you might be needing for a dental crowns include:

 - For replacing a very large filling